Clinical Humanities Certificate Program in Dentistry

 Make-up Credit

 Requirements for each academic year must be completed by the end of that academic year.
-In the event a student is unable to meet the stated program requirements, make-up credit may be obtained for each event missed by successfully completing a make-up assignment.
+If a student cannot meet the program requirements, make-up credit may be obtained for each event missed by completing a make-up assignment.
 The deadline for make-up work is one month after notification of the deficiency

 Completion of the Program

-No student may receive the certificate without the approval of the co-directors, and the co-directors retain the discretion to drop a student from the Certificate Program for failure to comply with any of the requirements or for other good cause.
-The co-directors shall also have authority to modify, waive, or reconfigure the program requirements, where necessary, to promote equity and fairness in the event of unforeseen complications or exigent circumstances.
+No student may receive the certificate without the co-directors’ approval, and the co-directors retain the discretion to drop a student from the Certificate Program for failure to comply with any of the requirements or for other good cause.
+The co-directors shall also have the authority to modify, waive, or reconfigure the program requirements, where necessary, to promote equity and fairness in the event of unforeseen complications or exigent circumstances.